-Around September last year I wanted to gift myself some peace of of mind.
-For more than 2 years before that I have been thinking of scrapping my Facebook, Instagram and other “social” media accounts due to privacy, manipulation and time wasting concerns.
+Around September of last year I wanted to gift myself some peace of of mind.
+For more than 2 years before that I have been thinking of deleting my Facebook, Instagram and other “social” media accounts due to being concerned with privacy, manipulation and general time wasting.
 But one problem arose: everyone is on social media – how would I be able to keep in touch with them?

-What I found out was that I would normally get in touch with people either because they are important to me (close friends, family) or because I would be reminded about them by seeing their posts on my feeds.
+I found out was that normally I would get in touch with people either because they are important to me (close friends, family) or because I would be reminded about them by seeing their posts on my feeds.

-And what I realised was that most of the times I didn’t even know why I’d see someone’s post.
+Most of the times I didn’t even know why I would see someone’s post.
 Facebook determines the order, time and what you see in the feed in ways that are unknown to us.
 The algorithms are meant to make you want to see more, incite you and interact with other’s posts.
-And that was also partially a big reason for why I started to dislike Facebook.
+This was one of the big reasons why I disliked Facebook.
 I wasn’t in any control of what I’d see and when, and because of that those suggestions might as well could’ve been random.

 Getting off social media, and keep being social

-At about the end of September I have let everyone know on Facebook that I’d remove it in due course and posted my contact details so people would be able to contact me.
+At the end of September last year I have let everyone know on Facebook that I was about to remove it in due course and posted my contact details so people would be able to contact me.
 I had decided to remove most of my accounts, and only keep iMessage and Whatsapp for instant messaging.